alejandromzs/amzs_master/README.md

 ---

 Common issues:
-- If you see `Cannot GET /subprojects/ai-tools/build/index.html`, make sure you have run the React build and are serving the monorepo root.
+- If you see `Cannot GET /subprojects/ai-tools/build/index.html`, make sure you have run `npm run build` and are serving the monorepo root.
-- If you modify the React app, remember to run `npm run build` again in `subprojects/ai-tools`.
+- If you modify the React app, remember to run `npm run build` again.

-Done!
-Now anyone can install and run the monorepo by following these steps.
+- Use `npm run dev:ai-tools` for development with hot reloading.